Abandoned & Little-Known Airfields:

 I could not get to the end of runway 35.
 The road has been torn up & a fence put in."

-An October 2004 photo by David Brooks of the hangars at Bay City,
+An October 2004 photo by David Brooks of the hangars at the 2nd location of Bay City Airport,

 "taken from the railroad crossing which runs along the north side of the airfield.